KirklandLab/CutandTag_Alignment_QC/README.md

 + **Optional Heatmap Generation**
   + A helper script is included in `scripts/make_heatplot.sh` for visualizing BigWig signals over defined BED regions.
-  + Instructions for customizing and running the script are provided are provided as comments.
+  + Instructions for customizing and running the script are provided as comments.

 ---